monsoonmaelstrom/book2/book2.md

 ----

-I’ve moved both of the pigeons to locations around the Dairuvar compound, where they’re currently just blending in, being pigeons, waiting for Iverson to move.
+I’ve moved both of the pigeons to locations around the Dairuvar compound, where they’re currently blending in, being pigeons, waiting for Iverson to move.
 For all I know though, he could have something similar in place, but I don’t think he does.
 Or at least, I don’t think he does *right now*.
 Mostly because I don’t think he knows where I am.
 But once I get to the Northend Bluffs he’ll know exactly where to look, which raises its own set of problems that I ponder as we make our way north.

 At least I know he’s still there based on the reception the owl delivering my message received, though.